-After all, you came here to see the cultural treasures of St Petersburg Russia, didn't you?
+After all, you came here to see the cultural treasures of St Petersburg Russia, didn't you?☺

 If you are not too tired, in the evening don't miss a visit to the Mariinsky Theatre to watch the Russian Ballet or Opera performance.
-You'll enjoy the works of Russia's most talented musical sons Tchaikovsky, Stravinsky and Rimsky-Korsakov.
+You'll enjoy the works of Russia's most talented musical sons such as Tchaikovsky, Stravinsky and Rimsky-Korsakov.

-Lastly, if you're up for a challenge , why not take a walking tour or stroll on your own through St
+Lastly, if you're up for a challenge , why not take a walking tour or stroll on your own through St.

 Petersburg’s central thoroughfare Nevsky Prospekt (a broad

 office buildings and old stunning palaces which is richly decorated in winter) and dare our cold and dark.

-So wearing a warm leather or fur coat, coupled with a fur hat and woolen gloves will keep you warm and allow you to enjoy the amazing and magical Russian winter as you stroll down some of St Petersburg’s fashionable streets, like Nevsky Prospekt.
+At this time of the year, the temperature rarely rises above freezing.
+So packing a warm leather or fur coat, coupled with a fur hat and woolen gloves will keep you warm and allow you to enjoy the magical Russian winter as you stroll down some of St Petersburg’s fashionable streets, like Nevsky Prospekt.

-Waterproof and warm boots are also essential during Winter in St Petersburg and will make your visit more enjoyable.
+Waterproof and warm boots are also essential during winter in St Petersburg and will make your visit more enjoyable.

-Of course, you should also bring a pair of your best heels if you plan to go to see the Russian ballet at the Mariinsky, Mikhaylovskiy or Alexandrinsky theaters.
+Of course, you should also pack a pair of your best heels if you plan to go to see the Russian ballet at the Mariinsky, Mikhaylovskiy or Alexandrinsky theaters.
 Remember that shoes must be clean and your evening dress should be elegant.